gesslerpd/gulp-code-sine/README.md

 See the [output](#output) section of this document for an example of plugin functionality.
  This plugin doesn't have a well defined purpose.
- I guess it could be used as an easter egg for project production files.
+ I suppose it could be used as an easter egg for project production files.

 ## Contents